copper-project/copper-rs/README.md

 [![Copper in virtual action](https://img.youtube.com/vi/kC6sGRZUxLE/maxresdefault.jpg)](https://youtu.be/kC6sGRZUxLE)

-Here is Copper in action driving a simulation of the same robot with [Bevy](https://crates.io/crates/bevy) (Game Engine in Rust) and [Avian3d](https://crates.io/crates/avian3d) (Physics Engine in Rust)
+Here is robot developed with Copper in action driving its digital twin in a simulation environment with [Bevy](https://crates.io/crates/bevy) (Game Engine in Rust) and [Avian3d](https://crates.io/crates/avian3d) (Physics Engine in Rust)

 You have a mac or a linux linux machine just run ...